-From there, I trust you to work out how you want to talk about your games.
+I trust you to work out how you want to talk about your games: just for fun, sharing & comparison, critique, or whatever.
 If you'd like, check out my best-practices manual for suggestions, but it's really flexible.

-If you already do a podcast or other actual-play series, live or not, please consider yourself invited to discuss it here by embedding a link as a topic.
+If you already do a podcast or other actual-play series, live or not, please consider yourself invited to embed a link as a topic.